 Wonderful Qualities of Lord Krishna

-We can indeed write a book just about the wonderful qualities of Lord Krishna but for now, here are just 10 of them.
+We can indeed write so many books just about the wonderful qualities of Lord Krishna but for now, here are just 10 of them.

 1. Joyful and Happy

 He is one of the ideal gods that the kids and children love which largely due to his playful, sweet, happy and cute character.
 Lord Krishna is a happy God whose colorful expressions in life teaches us what to do at difficult crossroads of life.
 Despite having so many problems in life, he lived his life as nothing but a celebration.

 When it comes to that Lord Krishna comes out as one of the greatest Manager, the greatest planner even at the crisis of all times.
 He is a master strategist and tactful leader who adopts different leadership styles according to the situation and people he has to deal with.
 Furthermore, controlling an army of 1.53 million soldiers and warriors of the Pandava Army to fight and win against a bigger army was not an easy task.

 3. A Legendary Guru

 As a teacher, Lord Krishna taught the supreme truths of Yoga, Bhakti, and Vedanta to Arjuna and Uddhava.
 Krishna proves himself to be the ideal teacher and Guru of all Gurus.
 He patiently answers some 574 questions in the battlefield of Kurukshetra over 18 counseling sessions, to allow Arjuna to spell out his doubts, confusion and emotional trauma before giving his own logic and reasoning.
 Krishna never forces Arjuna to believe what he says without being convinced about it.
 That is the greatest quality of a teacher.